Going Infinite: Synopsis

 Lewis met Bankman-Fried in 2021, introduced by Brad Katsuyama, head of the IEX stock exchange.
 Katsuyama was thinking of selling a stake of IEX to FTX.
 He asked Lewis to investigate Bankman-Fried.
 Lewis did so and came away impressed, believing that while Bankman-Fried was ambitious, he was not grandiose.
 The book delves into the character of Bankman-Fried in detail, describing his relationships, portraying him as easily distracted, obsessed with games, slovenly, eccentric, and good at calculating probabilities.
 It describes his practice of effective altruism, and reports that he wanted to pay Donald Trump to not run again for president of the United States.
 According to the book, Trump's team allegedly responded through a back channel that he would do so for $5 billion, which Bankman-Fried could not afford.

 The Guardian reported that when Bankman-Fried was arrested in late 2022, Lewis had been following him for most of a year on the grounds that there was a book in him, but had not yet decided what form it should take.
 Lewis was allowed to remain with Bankman-Fried even while controversy began to swirl.
 His purpose was to understand the man; he did not notice anything amiss with Bankman-Fried, and was caught off guard when FTX went bankrupt.
 Lewis told The Guardian writer Samanth Subramanian that he did not believe Bankman-Fried had ever lied to him or had ever set out to enrich himself, and that he had not attempted to condemn Bankman-Fried, as the mootness of his guilt meant it would not have served any narrative purpose.

 In the book, Bankman-Fried recounts his theories about what led to the collapse, while insisting that he acted in good faith.
-Lewis writes that FTX was arguably solvent right up until its collapse, and that money prosecutors had alleged was missing was, according to his own rudimentary calculations, still there.
+Lewis writes that FTX was arguably solvent right up until its collapse, and that money prosecutors had alleged was embezzled by Bankman-Fried was, according to his own rudimentary calculations, still there.
 He is also critical of John J. Ray III, brought in as CEO by the bankruptcy court to untangle FTX's finances after the collapse.
 Recounting his time with Bankman-Fried after FTX collapsed and he was accused of a massive fraud, Lewis writes that as late as October 2022, one could have investigated the firm ad nauseam and still not suspected wrongdoing.